philoooo/Bike-Sales-Dashboard/README.md

 3. Age Brackets of Customers
 Values: Count of Purchased Bikes.
 Rows: Age Brackets.
 Columns: Bike Purchased (Y/N).

 Chart: Line chart with styling adjustments.
 ![Formatted Pivot Tables](https://github.com/philoooo/Bike-Sales-Dashboard/blob/main/pv3.PNG)

 ## 📈 Dashboard
- First, I copied and arranged all three charts on a dedicated Dashboard sheet.
+To assemble my dashboard, I copied and arranged all three charts on a dedicated Dashboard sheet.
 I need to removed gridlines for a cleaner layout and add a header and title for the dashboard.
 Once I coped in all 3 pivot tables, I aligned and formatted the charts for consistency.
 Then, I inserted slicers for filtering by: Married Status, Education, Region, and home ownership.
 I made sure to connect the slicers to all pivot tables for interactive filtering.

 ![Finsihed Bike Sales Dashboard](https://github.com/philoooo/Bike-Sales-Dashboard/blob/main/BikeDashboard.PNG)